 This homemade cinnamon swirl bread is better than anything you can buy at the store and makes the most perfect cinnamon toast.
 Although I love to eat it still warm from the oven, I think it tastes just as great the next morning, toasted and slathered with butter.

 I’ve been baking bread since I was small.
 My mom baked bread a lot when we were kids and my sister and I used to have fun helping (dressed in our matching chef’s hats and aprons, of course).

-It wasn’t until we moved overseas a few years ago that I was bitten by the breadmaking bug (actually, attacked is more like it!).
-I will never stop making the cinnamon swirl bread but I’ve since branched out into all types of bread from standard whole wheat sandwich loaves to focaccia to sourdough (my latest obsession!).
+It wasn’t until we moved overseas a few years ago that I was bitten by the bread making bug (actually, attacked is more like it).
+I will never stop making the cinnamon swirl bread but I’ve since branched out into all types of bread from standard whole wheat sandwich loaves to focaccia to sourdough (my latest obsession).